 The answer depends on your gardening needs.
 Some tasks need only occasional maintenance, while others require weekly attention.

-Mowing the grass, weed removal, and raking leaves will need done once a month or more during some seasons.
-Thatching and aerating the lawn as well as spreading much only need professional help once a year.
+Mowing the grass, weed removal and raking leaves will need to be done once a month or more during some seasons.
+Thatching and aerating the lawn as well as spreading mulch only need professional help once a year.
 Building a composting system is a one-time project.

 Gardeners need at least a high school diploma.
 Many take classes toward an associate’s or bachelor’s degree in horticulture.
 You can self-train, but many pros go through a trainee program with a major landscaping firm.